rahul2512/cgNA_plus/README.md

 			  example as a template for further use.

-The python package is primarily developed by Rahul Sharma (rs25.iitr@gmail.com) with help from Alessandro patelli.
+This python package is originally developed by Rahul Sharma (rs25.iitr@gmail.com) with help from Alessandro patelli.

-# cgNA_plus
-# Creating cgNA object
-# data = cgDNA(seq,ps) where seq is in A, T, C, G, M, N, H, K, U and ps is appropriate parameterset for that nucliec acid.